Actifed Allergy Day / Night Side Effects

 Generic Name: diphenhydramine / pseudoephedrine

-Note: This page contains information about the side effects of diphenhydramine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Actifed Allergy Day / Night.
+Note: This document contains side effect information about diphenhydramine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Actifed Allergy Day / Night.

 For the Consumer